szymsza/att-hackathon/README.md

     - Receives (and stores) data from Arduino ‎✔
     - Sends data to the app ‎✔
 - Door opening
-    - Receives (and stores) settings from the app - times, brightness
+    - Receives (and stores) settings from the app - times and/or brightness ✔
-    - Receives (and stores) data from Arduino about brightness
+    - Receives (and stores) data from Arduino about sunlight ✔
     - Receives (and stores) data from Arduino about openness
-    - Sends commands to open/close the door to Arduino based on time, brightness and chicken count
+    - Sends commands to open/close the door to Arduino based on time and/or brightness and/or chicken count
     - Sends settings to the app
 - Counting chickens
     - Receives (and stores) data from Arduino about chicken count - coming in or out